csibbach/ContactMerger/ContactMerger/README.txt

 have it's own authentication.
 For instance, things like ContactProvider would authenticate requests for data by itself; right now it returns whatever data it has for that username.
 The username is coming from the authentication layer so I think it's OK, but I would have liked to go crazy on this and it just wasn't worth it.
+I also started by making API-only controllers ApiControllers, but in order to authenticate to them, I need to either bubble up the security token used by the main login, or re-auth on the client side and get a new token, both of which would be significant work.

-Once I had everything bootstrapped, it was a simple matter of addition.
-Add in API calls in C#, build a front end component in Typescript, write tests, etc. I saved the styling for the very last.
+In the end I opted to just use pass-through auth, but my endpoints are thus only useable within my own app.
+I also opted to skip a purely RESTful API design, instead opting for endpoints that do things my app needs.
+This gave me a reason to put more work on the C# side rather than the frontend, hopefully it's enough.

+Once I had everything bootstrapped, it was a simple matter of TDD based addition.
+Add in API calls in C#, build a front end component in Typescript, write tests, rinse repeat etc. I saved the styling for the very last.
 One, because I suck at design.
 I can make CSS to match a comp but ask me to work on my own design, fat chance.
 Two, because the nature of building front ends this way allows me to seperate the style from the function very well.
 The app can be completely working and tested without any CSS required.

 Running The App
 You need to put the provided secrets.json file at the root of the file structure, and then hit play in